Ball State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 10, 2021

 Northern Illinois Stats and Trends

-- So far this season, the Huskies have been installed as underdogs by a 1-point margin or more six times and are 3-2-1 ATS in those matchups.
+- The Huskies are 3-2-1 ATS when underdogs by 2.5 points or more this year.

-- Northern Illinois' games this season have hit the over five times in nine opportunities (55.6%).
+- Northern Illinois' games this year have hit the over five times in nine opportunities (55.6%).

-- When Northern Illinois puts up more than 27.6 points, it is 2-2-1 against the spread and 3-2 overall.
+- Northern Illinois is 2-2-1 against the spread and 3-2 overall in games when it records more than 27.6 points.

 - The Huskies collect 23.5 more yards per game (424.6) than the Cardinals give up per outing (401.1).